• Skip to primary navigation

 • Main Tip

-• Other Tips when keeping your whiteboard wall lasting a long time.
+• Other tips for keeping your whiteboard wall lasting a long time.

 • How much does it cost to make this wall markerboard?

-• Updated 2020: Updated modifications I did on this post.
+• Updated 2020: I updated the modifications I made to this post.

 • Update 2022: